nightscout/nightscout.github.io/docs/vendors/raspberry-pi/raspberry-pi.md

 Now, you'll need to restart your Docker container so it runs in the background.
 Go back to your terminal session press `ctrl + c` wait for your docker container to stop.
 Then type `sudo docker compose up -d`.
 That `-d` option will have the docker container run in the background (detached mode), so your terminal is free for other commands.
 Now if you type `sudo docker ps` this should list your docker containers running!
 You should be able to see the site back online in your web browser.

 Now, for the next issue to solve.
 Currently the only way to access your Nightscout site is to be on the same local network as the Raspberry Pi.
 This is an issue because if you're not home, or you want someone to connect to the site outside your home, they can't.
-To solve this issue you'll be using something call a `Cloudflare Tunnel`.
+To solve this issue you'll be using something called a `Cloudflare Tunnel`.
 Basically you'll link your Nightscout site to Cloudflare and then when someone goes to visit your site they'll first be taken to Cloudflare and that'll redirect them to your Nightscout site.
 Best part is, it's free!
 Also super easy to set up.
 (Relatively speaking of course.
 Other option is doing a port forward / setting up a reverse proxy / VPN and also setting up DDNS / Static Public IP.
 Plus, Cloudflare tunnels work with CGNAT too.)

 If you're unsure what Cloudflare is, don't worry!
 They are one of the largest Content Delivery Network companies.
 You can think of them as one of the Gatekeepers of the Internet.
 Long story short companies have issues with large / malicious / bot traffic.
-Cloudflare handles all of that for you so you're site stays online.
+Cloudflare handles all of that for you so your site stays online.
 [Here's](https://www.cloudflare.com/case-studies/) a list of companies that use them.
 Cloudflare is a giant company that has a great reputation.
 I decided to use Cloudflare for this simply because of their tunnel feature and how easy it is to set up.
 But this tunnel will also protect your site from bots and other malicious network activity.
 (NOTE: That doesn't mean it'll protect against everything.
 If you've set up an easy to guess password on your Nightscout site, Cloudflare will not prevent a bad actor from logging into your site without your permission.
 Also if Nightscout happens to have any vulnerabilities, Cloudflare will not protect against that either.)

 To set up this Cloudflare tunnel though, you'll first need a domain.
 This will be the URL you type in to visit your Nightscout site.
 Think like google.com

 ## Setting up a Domain

-For the domain registar I have decided to go with [DigitalPlat FreeDomain](https://domain.digitalplat.org/about/).
+For the domain registrar I have decided to go with [DigitalPlat FreeDomain](https://domain.digitalplat.org/about/).
 It allows you to create one free domain with custom DNS servers.
 Most free services do not allow you to point your DNS servers to somewhere else.
 This is important as you will be using CloudFlare which requires you to point your domain to its DNS servers.

 To get a DigitalPlat Domain you'll need a GitHub account as well as an account for DigialPlat.
 First sign up for GitHub [here](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).

 Once you have your GitHub account, sign up for DigitalPlat [here](https://dash.domain.digitalplat.org/auth/register).
-Note that it's pretty picky on your the field requirements, so make sure to closely read each one if you're see read messages underneath.
+Note that it's pretty picky with the field requirements, so make sure to closely read each one if you're see red messages underneath.
 Especially the phone one, which needs a dash between the country code and local phone number.

 Once you're logged into your DigitalPlat account, you should see this page: